-Yama was reaching the end of her line, the end of her career, the end of her beauty.
+Yama was reaching the end of her line, the end of her career as a healer, the end of her beauty as a dancer.

 She was beginning to feel like she would die without making a difference when her best friend, Spesca, dragged a lover into her apartment and begged for Yama to save him as he died from a mystery.
 She rolled up her sleeves to save him, and despite her best efforts, he perished anyway.
 His fever grew, his bones burst from his body, and she burned down her apartment in the aftermath to stop anyone else from being infected.